FranglyFrancis/100-days-of-code/README.md

 # freecodecamp-projects

+This project was built while completing the Responsive Web Design curriculum on freeCodeCamp.

+## Technologies
+- HTML5

+## Purpose
+A beginner project to practice HTML elements, forms, images, and semantic markup.

-A repository for educational purposes
+This repository is for educational purposes.